 3. Take an early flight

 If you take the first flight of the day out, you will avoid traffic to the airport and increase your chances of getting out on time.
-That’s because aircrafts and crews will most likely already be in town so you won’t have to wait for either.
+That’s because aircraft and crews will most likely already be in town so you won’t have to wait for either.
 Once a flight gets delayed or canceled, it becomes a domino effect.
 It’s also the least likely time for a thunderstorm to occur.

 4. Download the right apps